 - Player sprites have the wrong palette.

 The most visible changes are the plain black backgrounds on the title screen and the ranking screen.
 Also, our player characters are spawned with an incorrect palette.
-Slightly less noticeable are the lives icons, which have changes from head portraits to basic heart symbols.
+Somewhat less noticeable are the lives icons, which have changes from head portraits to basic heart symbols.

 Another effect is skipping cutscenes.
 This happens in the bit of code that plays back the images and text: if the value is set, it simply returns.
 Above that, there are functions for each of the cutscenes, which each run their own unique code before calling the cutscene player.
 What's really interesting is that three scenes actually have 'alternate' cutscene code that is run if the code is set.